Gorgona Island (Colombia)

-Administratively the island is part of the Municipality of Guapí in the Department of Cauca.
+Administratively, the island is part of the Municipality of Guapí in the Department of Cauca.
 Gorgona functioned as a prison from 1959 until 1984 when it was turned into a National Natural Park.
 The island, noted for its many endemic species and unique ecosystems, was established as Gorgona Island National Park in 1985, in order to preserve its richly varied wildlife of the sub-tropical forest and the coral reefs offshore.

 History

 Early settlements

 Gorgona was first inhabited by people possibly associated with the Tumaco-Tolita culture.
-The indigenous Kuna or Cuna of Urabá (Colombia) and San Blas (Panama), have the tradition of being the first settlers of the island.
+The indigenous Guna people of Urabá (Colombia) and Guna Yala (Panama), have the tradition of being the first settlers of the island.
 They left archeological remains dating back to 1300 AD.
 They were expert sailors and lived by farming and fishing.
 They also worked with stone tools and were goldsmiths.